 1782 Nov 11.
 "List of Insolvents [on the tax rolls] Returned for the year 1781 in District No. 5, 6, and 7 by Joseph Rosser Deputy Sheriff, To Wit: ...Isaac Hardin ... (p.
 20 in Laird "Chatham County N C Court Minutes 1781-1785 (orig.p.
 22a)

 1785 Feb 24.
 In northern Moore County, NC, he is appointed a road construction overseer from the Chatham County line.

 1785 Hardee, Isaac received a 600 acre grant in Williamson swamp, Washington County, Georgia.

 1789 Mar 11.
-Isaac Hardy was called into Wilkes Superior Court to answer a charge by John Lindsay, esq., that on or about Feb 20,1789 he took from him 3000 weight of tobacco worth three hundered pounds specie.
+Isaac Hardy was called into Wilkes Superior Court [in Georgia] to answer a charge by John Lindsay, esq., that on or about Feb 20,1789 he took from him 3000 weight of tobacco worth three hundered pounds specie.
 He was ordered to appear on the fifth Tuesday in March.